ozcanseker/Social-linked-beer/docs/Finding + Opinion Solid.md

 This is in my opinion where Solid gets interesting.
 I do not have to maintain or build my own backend.
 This will also cause some problems, like finding different pods on the web.
 There might be a solutions in the future.

+**All data in one place**
+This might be a secuirity flaw but it is also a great tool.

 ### 2.3 Solid concepts
 #### 2.3.1 Interoperability
 One of the ideas of Solid is that you are the owner of you data.
 Therefor if you are dissatisfied with one service, you can leave and take your data with you.

+## 3 Technical
+There are still quite a few technical limitations Solid is still young and the community is growing.
+This is the part that i do not really worry about.
+There is always a solution to a problem.

+**many http requests**
+This has to do with the decantralized nature of Solid.
+Information is spread out.

+**Access shielding**